Ann E. Weber: Education

 Weber grew up in Oshkosh, Wisconsin, the child of a nurse and a doctor.

 There she attended Lourdes High School (Oshkosh, Wisconsin), a Catholic school.

-Weber earned a B.S. degree in chemistry summa cum laude from the University of Notre Dame (1982) and a Ph.D. degree from Harvard University, where she studied synthetic organic chemistry with David A. Evans.
+Weber earned a B.S. degree in chemistry summa cum laude from the University of Notre Dame (1982).
+She also was able to attend Caltech for a year (1982-1983).
+Ann Weber took part in a summer internship for Monsanto from June 1982-August 1982 where she studied the synthesis of novel herbicides for crop protection.
+To complete her education, Ann received a Ph.D. degree from Harvard University, where she studied synthetic organic chemistry with David A. Evans.
 She was the first woman to receive a Ph.D. from his group, in 1987.

 Research

-Weber joined Merck Research Laboratories (MRL) in Rahway, New Jersey in 1987, retiring in 2015 from the position of Vice President for Lead Optimization Chemistry.
-In 2016 she joined Kallyope Inc. in New York City as Senior Vice President for Drug Discovery.
+Weber joined Merck Research Laboratories (MRL) in Rahway, New Jersey, in 1987, retiring in 2015 from the position of vice president for lead optimization chemistry.
+In 2016 she joined Kallyope Inc. in New York City as senior vice president for drug discovery.
 Her research areas include the development of ligands for G protein–coupled receptors, Ligand-gated ion channels and enzymes.